jeka-dev/jeka/README.md

 ## Overcoming Java shortcomings
 One believes that the verbosity and the statically typed nature of Java make it hardly suitable for expressing builds.
 Jerkar tends to prove the opposite :
-* Jerkar transparently compiles the java build classes prior to execute them.
+* Jerkar compiles the java build classes on the fly prior to execute them.
 This step is very quick, Jerkar velocity does not suffer from this 'extra' step
 * Jerkar heavily relies on convention and sensitive defaults : you only need to specify what is not 'standard'
 * Jerkar features fluent APIs whose allow to express tasks in a very concise way.
-Jerkar build classes are close to Gradle script concision (and even more in certain cases)
+Jerkar build script concision is close to Gradle (and even more concise in certain cases)
 * Jerkar comes with no 3rd party dependency (except Ivy) to avoid version clashing.
 * Jerkar keeps the runtime simple (no bytecode enhancement) for easier debugging